Tsumugivolle77/nlaProject/README.md

 ```

 #### Iteration with Deflation on General Matrices

 The implementation of this part is very similar to the part above.
-The only big difference is that, I use Francis Step here for each iteration step.
+However, when I tested the code with some even very small real matrices, it failed to converge.

+After my observation, this numerical instability is caused when I deflate a 4x4 matrix, of which the eigenvalues consist of at least one eigen pair (denote by $u, v$), into one 1x1 submatrix containing either $u$ or $v$, and one 3x3 submatrix.
+Afterward, the 3x3 submatrix will never deflate, thus giving rise to a dead end.

+I solve this problem by setting a condition statement: if the matrix is 4x4, divide it into two 2x2 submatrices, however.
+It proves effective.

-As a result, I will only give the related code without explanation in the document.
+You will see the related snippet in the overload of `details::partition`.

 ##### function `qr::general_iteration_with_deflation`

 ```cpp
 /*** !!!
 SUBTASK 2-3: QR Iteration with Deflation for Complex Matrix **  @param m complex matrix